microsoft/BotBuilder-Samples/samples/javascript_nodejs/24.bot-authentication-msgraph/README.md

     node --version
     ```

-- Update `bot-authentication-msgraph.bot` with required configuration settings
+- Update `.env` with required configuration settings
-  - App ID and Key for registered bots
-- Update `CONNECTION_SETTING_NAME` in `bot.js` so the bot can perform OAuth calls through Azure Bot Service
+  - MicrosoftAppId
+  - MicrosoftAppPassword
+  - ConnectionName

 ## To try this sample